16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 adjust and change BasicComputeFloat system values of inputted system

 ---
+# What is + How to use TextureModifierShader + Functions associated

+### What is TextureModifierShader
+- input a decal, or texture from particle system (using the texture get function) - and modify it based on a user made shader

+### How to use TextureModifierShader
+1. ChangeTextureModifierShader()
+2. RunTextureModifierShader()

+### TextureModifierShader Functions:
+int CreateTextureModifierShader(
+	std::string ModifyMathR,
+	std::string ModifyMathG,
+	std::string ModifyMathB,
+	std::string ModifyMathA)

+- ModifyMathR: string for modifing red data from inputted texture ('r' is the current texture red value of pixel being read at the time
+- ModifyMathG: string for modifing red data from inputted texture ('g' is the current texture green value of pixel being read at the time
+- ModifyMathB: string for modifing blue data from inputted texture ('b' is the current texture red value of pixel being read at the time
+- ModifyMathA: string for modifing alpha data from inputted texture ('a' is the current texture red value of pixel being read at the time

+create a shader (and return int as handle to this TextureModifierShader system) to modify a texture --> this is done through modifying color values (which are already normalized to 0.0f-1.0f, so make sure color data is divided by 255 to be normalized to 0-1); example of using symantics would be ("r+0.1" "b*2", "g*r","1.0f-a") [intrinsics like sin, cos, tan, log, and others listed under HLSL intrinsics are usable as well]

+---
+int ChangeTextureModifierShader(
+	int i,
+	std::string ModifyMathR,
+	std::string ModifyMathG,
+	std::string ModifyMathB,
+	std::string ModifyMathA)

+- int i: handle to system of TextureModifierShader to change shader of
+- ModifyMathR: string for modifing red data from inputted texture ('r' is the current texture red value of pixel being read at the time
+- ModifyMathG: string for modifing red data from inputted texture ('g' is the current texture green value of pixel being read at the time
+- ModifyMathB: string for modifing blue data from inputted texture ('b' is the current texture red value of pixel being read at the time
+- ModifyMathA: string for modifing alpha data from inputted texture ('a' is the current texture red value of pixel being read at the time

+re-create a shader (and return int as handle to this TextureModifierShader system) to modify a texture --> this is done through modifying color values (which are already normalized to 0.0f-1.0f, so make sure color data is divided by 255 to be normalized to 0-1); example of using symantics would be ("r+0.1" "b*2", "g*r","1.0f-a") [intrinsics like sin, cos, tan, log, and others listed under HLSL intrinsics are usable as well]

+---
+void RunTextureModifierShader(
+	int System,
+	olc::Decal* Decal)
+or
+void RunTextureModifierShader(
+	int System,
+	std::pair<ID3D11UnorderedAccessView*,ID3D11ShaderResourceView*> Decal)

+- System is the TextureModifierShader to run
+- the second parameter of Decal is the target to modify texture data of

+run user made shader to modify texture data inputted directly off of the GPU; the second variant has data aquired  fromGetTextureRandomLifeTimeParticleSystem() and related functions to this.

+---
 # LIGHTING IS UNDER CONSTRUCTION 😅
 once I make a better light blend math system, and add some essentials like global illumination - I will add documentation.